Stealth (film)

 Stealth is a 2005 American military science fiction action film directed by Rob Cohen, written by W. D. Richter, and starring Josh Lucas, Jessica Biel, Jamie Foxx, Sam Shepard, Joe Morton and Richard Roxburgh.
 The film follows three top fighter pilots as they join a project to develop an autonomous stealth aircraft.

-Released on July 29, 2005, by Columbia Pictures, the film was a critical and box office failure, grossing $79.3 million worldwide against a budget of $135 million.
+Released by Sony Pictures Releasing on July 29, 2005, the film was a critical and commercial failure, grossing $79.3 million worldwide against a budget of $135 million.
 It was one of the worst losses in cinematic history.

 Plot

 In the near future, the U.S. Navy develops the F/A-37 Talon, a single-seat strike fighter with advanced payload, range, speed, and stealth capabilities.
 The program recruits three pilots out of 400 applicants; Lieutenants Ben Gannon, Kara Wade, and Henry Purcell.
 Captain George Cummings is the overall head.

-To further advance the program, Cummings has an artificial intelligence, the "Extreme Deep Invader" (EDI), installed on an uncrewed aircraft.
+To further advance the program, Cummings has an artificial intelligence, the "Extreme Deep Invader" (EDI), installed on an autonomous aircraft.
 EDI joins the others on the in the Philippine Sea to learn combat maneuvers from the pilots.
 This sparks controversy over a machine's inability to make moral decisions versus the human struggle to overcome ego.

-While training EDI in air combat maneuvers, the team is unexpectedly reassigned to kill the heads of three terrorist cells at a conference in downtown Rangoon.
-According to EDI's calculation, minimum casualty can be achieved by a vertical missile strike augmented by the bomber diving at a speed sufficient to cause a human pilot to black out.
-Command authorizes EDI to attack, but Gannon defies orders and carries out the strike himself, blacking out and regaining consciousness just in time to avoid crashing.
+While training EDI in air combat maneuvers, the team is unexpectedly reassigned to kill the commanders of three terrorist cells at a conference in downtown Rangoon.
+According to EDI's calculation, minimum collateral damage can only be achieved by a vertical missile strike augmented by the bomber diving at a speed sufficient to cause a human pilot to black out.
+Command authorizes EDI to attack, but Gannon defies orders and carries out the attack himself, blacking out and regaining consciousness just in time to avoid crashing.
 As the team returns to the Lincoln, EDI is hit by lightning.
 Subsequent inspection of EDI reveals an accelerated learning pace and development of a rudimentary ethical code and an ego, which might lead to unpredictable behaviors, but Cummings refuses to take EDI offline.

-During a mission to destroy stolen nuclear warheads in Tajikistan, Wade realizes that the fallout will cause significant collateral damage.
-The human pilots abort, but EDI defies orders and destroys the warheads, causing extensive radioactive fallout and civilian casualties as anticipated.
-After EDI refuses order to return to base, an agitated Gannon decides to shoot it down.
+During a mission to destroy stolen nuclear warheads in Tajikistan, Wade realizes that the fallout will cause significant civilian casualties.
+The human pilots abort, but EDI defies orders and destroys the warheads, causing extensive radioactive fallout and the anticipated casualties.
+After EDI refuses to return to base, an agitated Gannon decides to shoot it down.
 In the ensuing dogfight, a missile Purcell fires at EDI explodes on a mountain, blinding him and causing a fatal crash.
-Wade's plane is damaged by the same explosion, which triggers her plane's self-destruct, forcing her to eject over North Korea.
+Wade's plane is damaged by the same explosion, which triggers her plane's self-destruct, and in turn forces her to eject over North Korea.